 The Vision noted that the "intent of the Protection Goal is to encourage a more systematic consideration of management actions to prevent impairments in healthy waters (i.e., unimpaired waters) in order to maintain water quality or protect existing uses or high quality waters."
 The Vision used several terms such as "protection," "high quality waters," "priority waters [for] protection," "watershed protection," "protection activities," and protection "approaches" and "plans."
 The 2013 Vision document provided basic details for states on how to plan and implement each of its six goals but did not seek to anticipate all information needs for all goals.
-As 303(d) Vision planning and implementation has progressed in the states, many have requested clarification and more detail about central tenets, expectations and terms of the Protection Goal and examples of model approaches or efforts.
-The following FAQs were developed to address some of this need.
+As 303(d) Vision planning and implementation has progressed in the states, many have requested clarification and more detail about central tenets, expectations and terms of the Protection Goal.
+The following FAQs were developed to address this need.